 - Price doesn't always equal better results for YOUR baby

-- Watch your baby's digestion, weight gain, and happiness — not marketing claims
+- Watch baby's digestion, weight gain, and happiness — not marketing claims

-The best formula is the one your baby digests well, grows on appropriately, and fits your budget.
-Trust your pediatrician, trust your observations, and don't let expensive marketing pressure you into unnecessary choices.
+Final advice from Pakistani pediatricians: The best formula is the one your baby digests well, grows on appropriately, is available consistently in your area, and fits your budget.
+Don't let expensive marketing pressure you into unnecessary choices.
+A happy, well-fed baby on Lactogen is better than a constipated, upset baby on Aptamil.